nlckysolutions/nGPT/README.md

 # Installation

+***IT IS STRONGLY AND HIGHLY RECCOMENDED TO HAVE A DEDICATED GPU.
+OTHERWISE, IT IS NOT ADVISED TO USE nGPT.***

 ## Method 1: LM Studio (WINDOWS)
 - Download and install LM Studio.
 - In LM Studio, in the search icon section at the bottom left, type in "Meta-Llama-3-8B-Instruct" and hit CTRL+ENTER.